Death, Immortality and Unconscious Fantasy

 Hart House, University of Toronto

-At the end of this presentation participants will be able:
+At the end of this presentation participants will be able to:

-- Apply knowledge of transference, dreams, trauma/embodied memories and unconscious fantasy to clinical cases.
+- Apply knowledge of conscious and unconscious fantasies of death and immortality to clinical cases.

 8:00 am – Registration and continental breakfast